Margate: Historic sites

 There is a 16th-century, two-storey timber-framed Tudor house built on a flint plinth in King Street.

 Margate's Jubilee Clock Tower was built to commemorate Queen Victoria's Golden Jubilee in 1887, although not completed until 1889.
 It had a Time Ball mechanism, mounted on a mast atop the tower, which was raised a few minutes before 1 pm each day and dropped at precisely 1 pm, thereby allowing residents, visitors and ships to know the exact time.
 This was, of course, in the days before wireless transmission of time signals.
 The tower was Grade II listed in 1973.
-The Time Ball fell out of use many years ago, but following a suggestion by Arnold Schwartzman OBE RDI, a former Margate resident, Margate Civic Society raised funds to have the Time Ball repaired and brought back into use.
+The Time Ball fell out of use many years ago, but following a suggestion by Arnold Schwartzman OBE RDI, a former Margate resident, Margate Civic Society raised funds to have the time ball repaired and brought back into use.
 This was successful, and a civic ceremony celebrated the restoration on 24 May 2014, Queen Victoria's birthday and the 125th anniversary of the Clock Tower's official opening.
-The Time Ball now drops at 1pm each day and is one of only a handful of working time balls in the world.
+This was short lived though and unfortunately, the time ball stopped working again with the pole it is affixed to having been left unrepaired.
+More recently it has been left leaning at a very precarious 75-degree angle.

 Draper's Mill is a smock mill built in 1845 by John Holman.
 It was working by wind until 1916 and by engine until the late 1930s.
 It was saved from demolition and is now restored and open to the public.